kilroy-code/flexstore/README.md

 import { Credentials, MutableCollection, ImmutableCollection, VersionedCollection } from '@ki1r0y/flexstore';

-// An app can have several Collections, with different sets of online services. const services = ['/', 'https://sharedCloud.org/flex/'];
+const services = ['/', 'https://sharedCloud.org/flex/'];

 // Start synchronizing the app's collections with each of the reachable services.